FLNR-JINR/er/README.md

 ## Key features:

 * User-defined interactions: reactions and decays.
-* It is possible to take into account energy losses of projectiles in the beam analysis system and the target.
+* It is possible to take into account energy losses of projectiles in the target and the beam detector components such as ToF scintillators and MWPC stations.
 * Simulation and analysis of cocktail and defocusing beam.
 * Accounting for energy losses in the dead layers of the detector during reconstruction of ejectiles energies by experimental data.